 Help students process their emotions after the elections

 Give students the space, tools, and platform to process their feelings after election day.

 Allow students to practice self-awareness by identifying and expressing different emotions.
-These Nearpod SEL lessons are designed to explicitly teach how to recognize different feelings and emotions with direct instruction and modeling, frequent checks for understanding, authentic group practice, and reflection exercises.
+These Nearpod social and emotional learning activities (SEL) activities are designed to help students recognize different feelings and emotions with direct instruction and modeling, frequent checks for understanding, authentic group practice, and reflection exercises.
 Students will also learn to develop self-management by managing stress and controlling impulses through mindfulness.

 Adam is a Learning Experience Designer at Nearpod.
 He previously taught High School History teacher in Houston, Texas where he also served as the Social Studies Department Chair.
 Adam is currently in charge of the quality control of Nearpod’s learning experiences.
 He is also the manager of the Digital Citizenship and Literacy program.